blazium-engine/blazium-docs/tutorials/io/runtime_file_loading_and_saving.rst

 .. note::

-    Godot doesn't support runtime loading of MP3 or WAV files yet.
+    Blazium doesn't support runtime loading of MP3 or WAV files yet.
 Until this is implemented, it's feasible to implement runtime WAV loading using a script since :ref:`class_AudioStreamWAV`'s ``data`` property is exposed to scripting.